viviandotdev/ObsidianVault/+ Encounters/It does not matter what job I have or for what company i work for, I don't think i will be ever be passionate building something for someone else..md

 - have multiple hobbies
 	- one that keeps you healthy - rock climbing
 	- one that earns you money - coding
-	- one that keeps your learning - reading / writing
+	- one that keeps your learning - reading / writing (obsidian)
 	- one that is creative  - drawing